frmichel/sparql-micro-service/doc/02-config.md

 Parameter | Mandatory/Optional | Description
 ------------ | ------------- | -------------
 Input arguments | Mandatory | Set of IriTemplateMapping resources (hydra:mapping) associated with the Web API potential action.
-Web API query string | Mandatory | A Hydra IriTemplate (hydra:template) of the Web API query string.
+Web API query string | Mandatory | A Hydra IriTemplate (hydra:template) providing the Web API query string template.
 It can contain placeholders for the input arguments. sms:cacheExpiresAfter | Optional | Property of the sd:Service instance.
 Maximum time (in seconds) to cache responses from the Web API.
 Default: 2592000 = 30 days